Institute of Theology

 This course covers a study of the Luke-Acts diptych through the interpretation of selected passages chosen in sequence.
 The student is introduced into the guidelines of the Lucan thought regarding history, salvation, and the role of the Disciples after the Resurrection.
 Special attention will be given to the influence of Luke-Acts to the form and contents of Orthodox Liturgy.

-The Johannine writings are an essential part of the New Testament Canon, whic covers the Fourth Gospel, three letters, and the Book of Revelation.
-In this course, we will study the Johannine Writings from different aspects: writers, literary genders, and theological themes.
-We will interpret the selected texts in a synchronic and narrative (rhetorical for letters) approach that will lead us to the most outstanding theological concepts of the Johannine School.
+The Johannine writings are an essential part of the New Testament Canon that covers the Fourth Gospel, three letters and the Book of Revelation.
+In this course, we study the Gospel and the Book of Revelation from different aspects: their authors, literary genders and theological themes.
+We interpret selected texts in a synchronic and narrative approach that leads us to the most outstanding theological concepts of the Johannine School in these books.

 CBBE 221 Interpretation of the Prophets